Paper Money Day – March 10, 2027

 Paper Money Day FAQs

-What was paper money called in 1862?
+What was the first paper money in the U.S.?

 Paper Money Day Activities